-The purpose of this procedure describes the process for academic deans or staff developing new curriculum the steps which must be taken and the forms to be used.
-Curriculum approval shall be in accordance with The Community College Handbook of the Oregon Department of Education (ODE), and Board Duties and Responsibilities: Educational Program.
+This procedure describes the process for academic deans and/or faculty to follow for developing new curriculum, including the steps which must be taken and the forms to be used.
+Curriculum approval shall be in accordance with The Community College Handbook of the Oregon Department of Education (ODE), and Board Policy 030: Educational Programs - Global Directions.

-Instructional managers or staff developing new curriculum can locate appropriate forms from Institutional Research, Assessment and Planning or by contacting Curriculum and Scheduling.
+Instructional managers and/or faculty and staff developing new curriculum can locate appropriate forms from Curriculum and Scheduling Curriculum Forms or by contacting the Curriculum and Scheduling office 541-463-5362.

 New and Revised Courses

-- Appropriate signatures of library liaison, division administrative assistant, division chair, and any division chairs of programs affected by the new program or course;
+- Appropriate signatures of division dean, library liaison, division administrative assistant, and division deans for courses affected by overlap;

 - Special Fees Request Form to be forwarded to the Office of Academic and Student Affairs (OASA);